vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Close your connections
 -----------------------

 Each connection to the database increases the concurrency on the system, so try to close connections when you're done with them.
-VerticaPy simplifies the connection process by allowing the user to create an auto-connection, but the closing of connections must be done manually with the :ref:`~verticapy.close_connection` function.
+VerticaPy simplifies the connection process by allowing the user to create an auto-connection, but the closing of connections must be done manually with the :func:`~verticapy.close_connection` function.

 To demonstrate, create a database connection: